-Home Tour with Line Borella
+Home Tour with Line Borella in Copenhagen

 Today we want to introduce you to the stunning and cozy home of Line Borella in Copenhagen.
 We got in contact with Line when we started blogging 5 years ago and she worked for a danish design company.
 It was one of our first collaborations we did together, so Line will always have a special place in our hearts.
 Enjoy this beautiful home tour and find out more about Line in the interview.